-Daniel Evans, Class of 2011, U.S. Commodity Futures Trading Commission – Eastern Region, Division of Enforcement, New York, New York
+Daniel Evans ’11, US Commodity Futures Trading Commission – Eastern Region, Division of Enforcement, New York, New York

 This past summer, I worked at the Commodity Futures Trading Commission (CFTC).
 Congress created the CFTC in 1974 as an independent agency with the mandate to regulate commodity futures and option markets in the United States.
 The CFTC is the federal regulator for the commodities and futures markets, analogous to the role filled by the SEC in relation to the securities markets.
 Its mission is to protect market users and the public from fraud, manipulation, and abusive practices related to the sale of commodity and financial futures and options, and to foster open, competitive, and financially sound futures and option markets.